nussisthebaum/DATA119-Labs/README.md

 ## Lab Creation Workflow:

+1. Duplicate lab0, which contains the relevant css, images, data, and www directories.
+2. Create a new .Rmd file with relevant YAML header, R setup chunk, and (empty) Python setup chunk.
+3. Add Goals heading.
+4. Add Setup heading.

 ## Lab Publishing Workflow:

 1. Make sure all necessary files are in the folder with the designated lab number including a `requirements.txt` file, a folder named `css` containing the css file, a folder named `images` with any image files, and a folder named `www` with any data files etc.